FlexMeasures/flexmeasures/documentation/configuration.rst

 This is only a selection of the most important settings.
 See `the Flask-Mail Docs <https://flask-mail.readthedocs.io/en/latest/#configuring-flask-mail>`_ for others.

+.. note:: The mail settings are also recognized as environment variables.

 MAIL_SERVER (*)
 ^^^^^^^^^^^^^^^